justintolman/easy_http2_ws/README.md

 	navmenu: true,
 	...

 include &lt;!--ehw-menu--> in a template or template base file in the location where you want the menu.
 The root tag of the resulting tree will be &lt;ehw-menu id="ehw-menu-root"> you can make a WebComponent class or use css to control its look and behavior.
 It will also auto generate the file ehw_nav_map.html if it's not present.
 If you want to customize this file make an ehw_nav_map.z_part.html A Javascript module version can be added with &lt;!--ehw-jsmenu==>.
+Strring the optional drop_index value to the config.js file will remove index links from the file list, and place the link in the folder name instead.

 The output will be in the format below.